• Skip to primary navigation

 Their savory-sweet combination adds complexity to ordinary recipes.

-Because caraway seeds resemble fennel seeds in appearance, they make a great substitute if fennel is unavailable.
+Because caraway seeds resemble fennel seeds in appearance, they make a great substitute if fennel is unavailable - and caraway substitute options for baking list more swaps.

 Just remember that caraway isn't as sweet as fennel, so you'll need to increase the amount used when substituting it.